modular/modular/LLCL/docs/LLCLRuntime.md

 ## Library-based Design

 `LLCL::Runtime` is designed as a low-level concurrency library for managing system resources on modern CPU systems.
-It has many peers with similar functionality, e.g. Intel Thread Building Blocks, Apple Grand Central Dispatch and many others.
+It has many peers that provide similar functionality, such as Intel Thread Building Blocks, Apple Grand Central Dispatch, and many others.

 It has three major differentiating factors:

- 1) it follows proper library-based design approaches (e.g. there are no global parallel-for-each operations that act against an implicit thread pool).
+ 1) It follows proper library-based design approaches (e.g. there are no global parallel-for-each operations that act against an implicit thread pool).
- 2) it is designed to cooperate with other things in the application that are using the CPU threads (including multiple instances of itself).
+ 2) It is designed to cooperate with other things within the application that are using CPU threads (including multiple instances of itself).
- 3) its key policies (e.g. how is a thread pool implemented?) are abstracted from the code that is working with it.
+ 3) Its key policies (e.g. how is a thread pool implemented?) are abstracted from the code that is working with it.

 This is very important: we want LLCL-based technology to compose into existing